anthonychu/melcher/content/draft/2019-10-16-1-Year-At-Microsoft/index.md

 ## Closing

-With all that said, I can tell you that I had a very successful and fun first year - and I am looking forward to the next.
+I had a very successful and fun first year - and I am looking forward to the next.
 If you have questions or want to know more about anything at Microsoft, please feel free to put it in the comments down below or [send me a message](/contact/)/[LinkedIn](https://www.linkedin.com/in/maxmelcher/).

 And if you want to become a Cloud Solution Architect at Microsoft yourself, give it a try and apply!
 We are hiring:
 [careers.microsoft.com](https://careers.microsoft.com/professionals/us/en/search-results?keywords=cloud%20solution%20architec)